AndrijaMa/Test/README.md

 # The goal is to:
     - Setup a Server in Azure
     - Download Tableau Server media
-    - Install and Configure Tableau Server
+    - Install and configure singlenode Tableau Server (Unattended)